-These dark and dramatic plant combinations were inspired by the "Dark Meets Light" garden trend that you can learn about in the Garden Trends webinar.
+These dark and dramatic plant combinations were inspired by the "Dark Meets Light" garden trend.
+You can learn more about this in the Garden Trends webinar.
 These beautiful perennial combinations are also great examples of the "height matters" and "foliage is a color" tips above.
 They combine plants with deep, dark foliage and contrast them against light blooms or a cool-tone groundcover.
-These combinations utilize a taller back layer, mid-sized middle layer, and short groundcover to achieve a balanced look that allows you to fully enjoy what all the plants have to offer.
+These combinations utilize a taller back layer, mid-sized middle layer, and short groundcover.
+This is to achieve a balanced look that allows you to fully enjoy what all the plants have to offer.

 A low-maintenance shrub that offers a high visual impact.
 Deep burgundy stems are covered in mildew-resistant, dark-burgundy purple leaves on a densely branched dwarf form.
 Pale pink flowers pop against dark foliage in spring and summer.
 Up to 4' tall and wide.
 Zones 4-8.

-The deep, dark purple-red foliage of this stunning heuchera is sun tolerant and lovely when combined with other dark-foliage plants or used as a contrast with bright foliage and blooms.
+The deep, dark purple-red foliage of this stunning heuchera is sun tolerant and lovely.
+Especially when combined with other dark-foliage plants or used as a contrast with bright foliage and blooms.
 Up to 18" tall, 15" wide.
 Zones 4-9.

 A hybrid succulent with the structure of an Agave and the fast growth and exciting colors of a Manfreda.
 The dark color and distinct structure look great combined with the softness of ornamental grass.
 Up to 10" tall, 22" wide.
 Zones 9-10.

-Pair this low-growing, powdery blue-green succulent with the deep, dark foliage of plants like purple fountain grass or mangave for a gorgeous contrast.
+Pair this low-growing, powdery blue-green succulent with the deep, dark foliage of plants.
+Try purple fountain grass or mangave for a gorgeous contrast.
 Up to 1' tall, 3' wide.
 Zones 10-11.

 Refreshing and Refined Perennial Combination Ideas

-Simplified color palettes like this one convey an understated elegance that is hard to achieve with bright blooms in multiple colors.
-In these combinations, you'll find a white-flowering shrub that acts as the refined focal point, an evergreen shrub as the foundational structure, and a strappy, variegated foliage plant as the soft, luminescent groundcover.
+Simplified color palettes like this one convey an understated elegance.
+This is hard to achieve with bright blooms in multiple colors.
+In these combinations, you'll find a white-flowering shrub that acts as the refined focal point.
+Plus an evergreen shrub as the foundational structure.
+Lastly, a strappy, variegated foliage plant as the soft, luminescent groundcover.
 This green-and-white color palette never goes out of style, and always has an elevated elegance.

 Gorgeous as a foundation plant, massed, and combined with other classically beautiful shrubs, grasses, and perennials.
 Long-lasting blooms emerge pale green, turn white, and then blush as they age.
 Resists scorch and burn.
 Up to 3-1/2' tall, 3' wide.
 Zones 4-9.